Regularity in time along the coarse scale flow for the incompressible Euler equations: Material derivative estimates for the forcing terms

 The same method also gives the following estimate \begin{prop} Under the assumptions of Proposition (\ref{prop:DdtnabDPkp}) and $0 < \a < 1$, \ali{ \co{ \nab^D (\pr_t + \pleqkvcn) \nab^2 P_{\leq k} p } &\leq C_{D, \a} 2^{(D + 3 - 3 \a)k} \ctdcxa{v}^3 } \end{prop} Applying the method of proof from Proposition (\ref{prop:DdtnabDPkp}) leads to an extra loss of $(1 + |k - k_0(\T^n)|)$ that we prefer to avoid. \begin{proof} We write \ali{ (\pr_t + P_{\lk} v \cdot \nab) \nab^2 P_{\leq k} p &= \sum_{I = \kotn}^k [ (\pr_t + P_{\leq I + 1} v \cdot \nab) \nab^2 P_{\leq I + 1} p - (\pr_t + P_{\leq I } v \cdot \nab) \nab^2 P_{\leq I } p ] \\ &= \sum_{I = \kotn}^k (\pr_t + P_{\leq I + 1} v \cdot \nab)\nab^2 P_{I + 1} p + P_{I+1} v \cdot \nab (\nab^2 P_{\leq I + 1} p ) } The estimate (\ref{ineq:matdvnab2plqkp}) now follows from Propositions (\ref{prop:DdtnabDPkp}) and (\ref{prop:matDvLowFreqs}) by differentiating and summing. \ALI{ \co{ \nab^D (\pr_t + \pleqkvcn) \nab^2 P_{\leq k} p } &\leq C \sum_{I = - \infty}^k 2^{(D + 3 - 3 \a)I} \ctdcxa{v}^3 } Since $\a < 1$, the last term controls the geometric series. \end{proof}

 In Section (\ref{sec:ReynStressMatDv1}) below, we establish analogous estimates for the Reynolds stress.
-The proofs are very similar, but we will improve on the treatment of the High-High terms to give a proof which turns out to be more robust.
+The proofs are very similar, but we will improve on the treatment of the High-High terms to give a proof that turns out to be more robust for our later applications.